ACTL4001-T1-2022/github-showcase-page-eprv/rishav.md

 # Introduction

 Welcome to the EPRV landing page for the Raritan Football team!

+INSERT GIF HERE

 This page will include details on our various processes and strategies to ensure the Raritan team's success and ensure stakeholder goals are met.
 The 3 main goals for this project included:
 * Become a top 10 team within 5 years.
 * Win the championship in 10 years.
 * Increase the Raritan GDP.